Scaling Novel Object Detection with Weakly Supervised Detection Transformers: Experiments

-Our primary dataset for evaluation is the Few-Shot Object Detection (FSOD) dataset~\cite{FZT20}, designed to test the performance of few-shot learning models on novel objects in a high-diversity setting.
-The FSOD dataset comprises 1000 classes, with 800 for training and 200 for testing.
-This split is generated such that the test classes have the largest distance from training classes in a semantic tree, providing a challenging setting for generalization to novel objects.
+To evaluate the performance of our WS-DETR on highly novel objects, we utilize the the Few-Shot Object Detection (FSOD) dataset~\cite{FZT20}, designed to test the generalization performance of few-shot learning models on novel objects in a diverse setting.
+Fan \etal~\cite{FZT20} constructed the dataset from existing large-scale supervised datasets ILSVRC~\cite{RDS+15} and Open Images~\cite{KRA+20}, and merged their semantic trees pursuant to Open Images superclasses.
+The FSOD dataset comprises 1000 classes, of which 800 are reserved for training and 200 for testing -- we call these datasets FSOD-800 and FSOD-200.
+This train/test split is generated such that the test classes have the largest distance from existing training categories in the semantic tree, enabling a challenging setting for generalization to truly novel objects.

-In contrast to few-shot learning, WSOD requires a target dataset of novel objects.
-Thus, we utilize FSOD-800 as a source dataset for pretraining and create three random 80/20 train/test splits of FSOD-200 for WSOD.
-For each metric, we report the mean and 95\% CI based on a \(t\)-distribution with two \textit{dof}.
-FSOD-800 has 52,350 images with 147,489 boxes, while the FSOD-200 splits have 11,322 training images with 28,008 to 28,399 boxes and 2,830 testing images with 6,703 to 7,094 boxes.
-This setting has \(4\times\) the source classes and \(2\times\) the novel target classes than previous datasets for WSOD with knowledge transfer~\cite{RDS+15,UPF18,ZWP+20}.
+In contrast to few-shot object detection, WSOD requires a target dataset of novel objects for model finetuning.
+Thus, we utilize FSOD-800 as a source dataset for pretraining, and we create three random train/test splits of FSOD-200 for training and evaluation on novel objects, which will be released for reproducibility.
+We report the mean and 95\% confidence interval of the metrics against each split based on a \(t\)-distribution with two degrees of freedom.
+FSOD-800 has 52,350 images with 147,489 boxes, while the FSOD-200 splits each have 11,322 training images with between 28,008 and 28,399 boxes and 2,830 testing images with between 6,703 and 7,094 boxes.
+This setting has \(4\times\) the source classes and \(2\times\) the target classes than the largest datasets used for WSOD previously~\cite{RDS+15,UPF18,ZWP+20}.

-In Table \ref{tab:fsod_agnostic}, we compare the performance of the class-agnostic and class-aware DETR vs.~the class-agnostic Faster R-CNN of~\cite{ZWP+20} trained on FSOD-800 and evaluated on each FSOD-200 test split.
-For the class-aware DETR, we evaluate the boxes only.
-Both DETR variants outperform the Faster R-CNN and the class-agnostic DETR has much better precision.
-We show in Section \ref{sec:addtl} that this precision improvement translates to superior WSOD performance, justifying pretraining a class-agnostic model.
+While some WSOD methods use the Correct Localization (CorLoc) metric~\cite{DAF10} for evaluating localization accuracy, this metric is too lenient as it only requires localizing a single object per image.
+Hence, we instead use the mean average recall (mAR) at 100 detections per image for comparing class-agnostic proposal quality, though we also report mean average precision (mAP) and AP50 for comparison.
+In Table \ref{tab:fsod_agnostic} we compare the performance of the class-agnostic and class-aware DETR versus the class-agnostic Faster R-CNN of~\cite{ZWP+20} trained on FSOD-800 and evaluated on each FSOD-200 test split.
+For the class-aware DETR, we ignore the class predictions and evaluate the boxes only.
+Both DETR variants outperform the Faster R-CNN, and the class-agnostic DETR and class-aware DETRs have similar recall, though the class-agnostic DETR has much better precision.
+We show in Section \ref{sec:addtl} that this precision improvement translates to superior WSOD performance, justifying the extra pretraining of a class-agnostic model.